akseidel/pywordletool/README.md

 * Using the **Classic+** vocabulary yields results essentially identical to what the NYT **WordleBot** shows.
 The transferred words are not published, but they can be inferred from **WordleBot** outputs.

 * Another change the NYT has made is to censure some **Classic** words.
-Thus some **Classic** words that were originally solution candidates have been removed from the possible solutions list.
+Thus, some **Classic** words that were originally solution candidates have been removed from the possible solutions list.
 These words are still acceptable play words but will never be a solution and will never show up in a **WordleBot** remaining solutions list.
 These words will show up in **The Wordle Helper**.
 When using the **Classic+** word vocabulary for possible solution candidates, (Make sure **Allow Duplicate Letters** is checked.), the remaining words should equal what the **WordleBot** indicates.
 * If **The Wordle Helper** shows more words than **WordleBot** by a word or so, then there is a censured word.
 * If **The Wordle Helper** shows fewer words than **WordleBot**, then **The Wordle Helper** is missing some transferred words.